Architecture is a science of buildings.

 Fujinon XF10-24mm F4: (best fuji lens for architectural photography)

-I was also developing an interest in photography, especially architectural photography during my architecture degree.
+I was also interested in photography during my architecture degree, especially architectural photography.

-The sight of a well-constructed building attracts me, and I overcame it by getting photos of the buildings.
+Seeing a well-constructed building attracted me, and I overcame it by getting photos of the buildings.

-In this way, I started my journey of architectural photography.
+In this way, I started my journey in architectural photography.

-I was selected for the annual project in my university in which we have to represent one of the historical buildings of our country.
+I was selected for the annual project at my university, in which we had to represent one of the historical buildings of our country.

-I was very excited to work on this project and got the best team members.
+I was excited to work on this project and get the best team members.

 I got the photographic work for which I purchased the Fujinon XF10-24mm F4.